 In the second case, Stout v.
 State Compensation Fund (2002), the injured worker and third-party defendant entered a side agreement not disclosed to the workers’ compensation carrier and a brief sham hearing before the superior court to set the employer’s fault and reduce its carrier’s lien rights significantly.
 That was also rejected by the Supreme Court because the claimant did not give “candid and timely notice” to the workers’ compensation carrier of their side agreement and summary trial.
 Because the summary trial was not a “true contest” to set the employer’s fault, the Supreme Court found the workers’ compensation carrier entitled to its full lien.

 In Twin City Fire Insurance Co. v.
-Leija, the Supreme Court commented favorably on the Leija’s bona fides in not trying to reduce the workers’ compensation carrier’s lien based on a sham proceeding contrived to increase the employer’s fault without giving it due process, a chance to prove that the claimant’s damages and the employer’s fault were limited.
+Leija, the Supreme Court commented favorably on Leija’s bona fides in not trying to reduce the workers’ compensation carrier’s lien based on a sham proceeding contrived to increase the employer’s fault without giving it due process, a chance to prove that the claimant’s damages and the employer’s fault were limited.

 For the first time since Aitken, the Supreme Court found the injured worker entitled to “equitable apportionment” of the workers’ compensation carrier’s lien where the parties had settled without ever going to trial and did not conspire to artificially set the employer’s fault.
-For these reasons, the injured worker was entitled to a trial in superior court, with the employer and its workers’ compensation carrier entitled to participate fully and present evidence on their own behalf, in order to set the percentage of employer fault and to reduce its carrier’s lien accordingly.
+For these reasons, the injured worker was entitled to a trial in superior court, with the employer and its workers’ compensation carrier entitled to participate fully and present evidence on their own behalf, to set the percentage of employer fault and to reduce its carrier’s lien accordingly.

-Although, in the same opinion, the Supreme Court refused to overrule Boy v.
+Although in the same opinion, the Supreme Court refused to overrule Boy v.
 Fremont and impose a duty on workers’ compensation carriers to reduce their liens, the opinion has gone a very long way toward achieving fairness for claimants in these third-party situations and is very welcome in the workers’ compensation and personal injury communities

 For more information on Workers’ Compensation or Social Security Disability, please contact

 Snow, Carpio & Weekley toll-free at 855-325-4781 or visit our website at www.workinjuryaz.com.
-We serve the entire State of Arizona and have offices located in Phoenix, Tucson, Yuma and Lake Havasu City.
+We serve the entire State of Arizona and have offices located in Phoenix, Tucson, Yuma, and Lake Havasu City.